Obituary: Gary Lee Bowman III, 26, Cox’s Creek - Nelson County Gazette

 Obituary: Gary Lee Bowman III, 26, Cox’s Creek

 Gary Lee Bowman III, 26, of Cox’s Creek, died Wednesday, Jan.
 31, 2024.
 He loved his family, especially taking care of his daughter.
-He was a mechanic by trade, and enjoyed working on cars and riding four-wheelers.
-He was a member of Little Union Baptist Church.
+He was a mechanic by trade and enjoyed working on cars and riding four-wheelers.
+He was also a member of Little Union Baptist Church.

 He was preceded in death by his maternal grandparents, Robert and Shirley Schott.